jlhapp/Basic_Mapping/README.md

 Use rgdal package and the readOGR function.
 This will read the projection file.
 [variable name]<- readOGR(dsn = "folder location with .shp extension", layer ="name only")

 Use maptools package and readShapePoly function.
 This will NOT read the projection file and you will need to set the projection.
 [variable name]<- readShapePoly("folder location with .shp extension")

 VIEW MAP

-Use plot() function
-plot() will display shapefile with no background

-If a background map is needed, use ggmap or leaflet
+Use plot() function to view the map.
+The plot() function will display the shapefile with no background.
+If a background map is needed, use ggmap or leaflet.

 Use ggmap and RgoogleMaps packages to put shapefiles over imagery quickly.
-First geocode the center of the map using geocode() command Then use get_map() command
+First geocode the center of the map using geocode() command.
+Then use get_map() command

 #CSV Files
 ADD XY INFORMATION FROM CSV FILE